nihilus/a29k-ida/README.md

 AMD 29k Processor Plugin for IDA Pro

 ## References
-Decoding is based on code from binutils/gdb.
-Namely opcodes/a29k-dis.c and include/opcodes/a29k.h using
-commit 7e4e2059b54428715c678c775e2ea0f83f0487d1 from git://sourceware.org/git/binutils-gdb.git

 Instruction descriptions are from the "29K Family.
 1990 Data Book" by Advanced Micro Devices.

 ## Handling Delayed Instructions